 Ransomware victims face the difficult decision of paying the ransom or taking their chances with the fallout.
-The FBI, Department of Treasury and others recommend against paying the ransom, but realistically, that's not always feasible.
+The FBI, Department of the Treasury, CISA, the Multi-State Information Sharing and Analysis Center and experts all recommend against paying the ransom -- but, realistically, that's not always feasible.

-For organizations that have decided to pay up, ransomware negotiation services are an option.
+For organizations that have decided to pay the ransom, ransomware negotiation services are an option.

 What are ransomware negotiation services?

-Ransomware negation services are third-party brokers contracted to act as an intermediary between the victim organization and the ransomware group.
-These services often get involved as part of the incident response supply chain.
+Ransomware negotiation services are third-party brokers contracted to act as intermediaries between a victim organization and a ransomware group.
+These services are often part of the incident response supply chain.

 Why consider ransomware negotiation services

-As specialists in the area, ransomware negotiation services have a better understanding of how to work with threat actors and a better chance of getting intended results.
+As specialists in the area, ransomware negotiation services have a better understanding of how to work with threat actors and a better chance of getting the desired results.

-First, they have the upper hand and often know the credibility of the bad actors involved, for example, if they conduct double extortion schemes even after a ransom is paid.
+Ransomware negotiation specialists have the upper hand and often know the credibility of the bad actors involved -- for example, if they are known to conduct double extortion schemes even after a ransom is paid.

-"Do [ransomware groups] do what they say they're going to do, or are there examples of victims paying up and their data got released anyway?"
-Furtado said.
+"Do [ransomware groups] do what they say they're going to do, or are there examples of victims paying up and their data got released anyway?" said Paul Furtado, analyst at Gartner.

-In addition, by handling communications with the bad actors, negotiation services can delay how quickly the company needs to respond to the ransom demand and any eventual payment, said Daniel Kennedy, analyst at 451 Research.
-"At least one ransomware group warned victims about engaging a third-party provider, which is a form of endorsement at some level that such negotiators are having success with their methods."
+In addition, by handling communications with the bad actors, negotiation services can delay how quickly the organization needs to respond to the ransom demand and any eventual payment, said Daniel Kennedy, an analyst at 451 Research.
+"At least one ransomware group warned victims about engaging a third-party provider, which is a form of endorsement at some level that such negotiators are having success with their methods," he said.

-Drew Schmitt, analyst at Virginia-based cybersecurity consultancy GuidePoint Security, said negotiation services act as though they are part of the victim organization.
-"As soon as [bad actors] hear of you using a third party, they will either sever the communication or jack up the ransom."
+Drew Schmitt, managing security consultant at Virginia-based cybersecurity consultancy GuidePoint Security, said negotiation services act as though they are part of the victim organization to counter any such issue.
+"As soon as [bad actors] hear of you using a third party, they will either sever the communication or jack up the ransom," he said.

-Overall, complexities occur in ransomware scenarios that companies and their incident response teams may not be aware of.
+Overall, complexities occur in ransomware scenarios that organizations and their incident response teams might not be aware of.
 This includes knowing how to communicate on a specific platform, using cryptocurrency for payments and more, Kennedy said.

 The ransomware negotiation process

-At GuidePoint Security, Schmitt explained, ransomware negotiation services are called after an organization discovers ransomware on its system and the readme file containing the ransomware group's demands.
+At GuidePoint Security, Schmitt said, ransomware negotiation services are called after an organization discovers ransomware on its system and the readme file containing the ransomware group's demands.

-Consultants from the company provide digital forensics and incident response assistance, starting with determining the best negotiation process based on the ransomware group and its history.
+Consultants from the negotiation company provide digital forensics and incident response assistance to start determining the best negotiation process based on the ransomware group and its history.

 Once initial research is complete, the communication and negotiation processes begin to determine if the ransomware group can be trusted to provide a legitimate decryption program.
-Once a price is agreed upon, the ransomware negotiation service handles the brokerage process and obtains the relevant cryptocurrency to pay the ransom with.
+Once a price is agreed upon, the ransomware negotiation service handles the brokerage process and obtains the relevant cryptocurrency to pay the ransom.

 Ransomware negotiation services vs. cyber insurance

-Negotiation services have existed for some time, with some available before cyber insurance for ransomware.
-That said, the two aren't completely separate, said Dave Gruber, analyst at Enterprise Strategy Group, a division of TechTarget.
+Negotiation services have existed for a while, with some available before cyber insurance was introduced.
+That said, the two aren't completely separate, said Dave Gruber, analyst at TechTarget's Enterprise Strategy Group.
 "Some cyber insurance providers work with negotiation experts to help reduce claim payouts."

-Organizations with cyber insurance should keep their contracts secure.
-Schmitt said many threat actors are wise to cyber insurance and look for contracts to use that information during negotiation.
-"On their end, they'll say, 'We know your policy covers $250,000, so that's the amount we want,'" Schmitt said.
+Organizations with cyber insurance should keep their contracts secure, Schmitt noted.
+Threat actors are wise to cyber insurance and, if they find a contract on their victim's systems, will use that information during negotiations.
+"They'll say, 'We know your policy covers $250,000, so that's the amount we want,'" Schmitt said.

 No ransomware negotiation process is perfect

-While there is no guarantee ransomware negotiation processes will work, organizations have a better chance at an optimal outcome if services are enlisted.
-This is especially true because of the attack and attacker details consultants know, which the victim organizations may not.
+While there is no guarantee ransomware negotiation processes will work, organizations do have a better chance at an optimal outcome if services are enlisted.
+This is especially true because of the attack and attacker details consultants know, which victim organizations might not.